DeaChintia/deacputri-com/content/en/posts/hosting-my-own-personal-site-hugo.md

 PATH="$PATH:$DART_SASS:$GO"      # <--Edit this line
 ```

-Finally, verify the installation by running:
+Finally, re-login to apply the changes of the profile file and verify the installation by running:
 ```bash
 # Validate installation by checking Sass version
 sass --version